 Once the divorce is final, the court may enforce the judgement by various means, including:

 - Appointment of a receiver, or

-- Sale of any personal or real property, including separate property..
+- The forced sale of any personal or real property -- including a spouse's separate property..

 - The spouse has any grounds for divorce, or